 If you have any questions relating to your personal data, its processing or your rights as a Data Subject, you should contact the college’s Data Protection Officer in the first instance:

 Data Protection Officer, Dundee and Angus College, Old Glamis Road, Dundee DD3 8LE

-Should you be unsatisfied or you believe that your data is not being processed in accordance with the Data Protection Act (2018) and the GDPR, you may complain to the Information Commissioner’s Office (ICO).
+Should you be unsatisfied or you believe that your data is not being processed in accordance with the Data Protection Act (2018) and the UK GDPR, you may complain to the Information Commissioner’s Office (ICO).
 Further information, including contact details can be found on the ICO’s website at https://ico.org.uk/for-the-public/